HanaPearlman/MySimpleTweets/README.md

 * [X] User can then enter a new tweet and post this to twitter
 * [X] User is taken back to home timeline with **new tweet visible** in timeline
 * [X] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+* [X] User can switch between Timeline and Mention views using tabs.
+* [X] User can navigate to view their own profile (User can see picture, tagline, # of followers, # of following, and tweets on their profile)
+* [X] User can click on the profile image in any tweet to see another user's profile.

 The following **optional** features are implemented: